requirejs/element/README.md

 ## Element lifecycle background

-By default, custom elements registered via `document.registerElement` can implement standard callbacks for some [lifecycle events](http://w3c.github.io/webcomponents/spec/custom/#dfn-definition-construction-algorithm):
+By default, custom elements registered via `document.registerElement` can implement standard callbacks for some [lifecycle events](http://w3c.github.io/webcomponents/spec/custom/#types-of-callbacks):

 * **createdCallback**: Called when an instance is created.
-* **enteredViewCallback**: Called when the element is inserted into document.
+* **attachedCallback**: Called when the element is inserted into document.
-* **leftViewCallback**: Called when element is removed from the document.
+* **detachedCallback**: Called when element is removed from the document.
 * **attributeChangedCallback**: Called when an attribute on the element is added, changed or removed.

 Since these are special callbacks, and multiple mixins may want to listen for them, the `element` loader plugin allows multiple mixins to listen for these events.